 Yes.
 Local authorities, academy chains, independent school groups or other collections of schools wishing to sign up together are eligible for reductions in membership fees.
 Visit our local authority services page for more, or contact us to discuss your requirements.

-Section 2.5 of the national curriculum states that all state schools ‘should make provision for personal, social, health and economic education (PSHE), drawing on good practice'.
-Department for Education guidance states that PSHE education is ‘an important and necessary part of all pupils’ education’.
+There is an expectation on all schools to provide PSHE education.
+The introduction to the national curriculum states that all state schools ‘should make provision for personal, social, health and economic education (PSHE), drawing on good practice'.
+Department for Education guidance also states that PSHE education is ‘an important and necessary part of all pupils’ education’.

 Academies, free schools and independent schools are not bound by the national curriculum.
 However, PSHE education contributes to schools' statutory duties outlined in the Education Act 2002 and the Academies Act 2010 to provide a balanced and broadly-based curriculum and is essential to Ofsted judgements in relation to personal development, behaviour, welfare and safeguarding.
 Our Curriculum section outlines these in detail.

-Is my school required to publish details of our PSHE education curriculum and SRE provision?
+Is my school required to publish details of our PSHE education curriculum and SRE/RSE provision?

 As outlined in Schedule 4 of the School Information (England) Regulations 2012), there is a requirement for schools to publish details of their curriculum on their website.
 In January 2014, the Department for Education updated its timeline of mandatory information for schools, making it clear that a school’s PSHE curriculum should be published under this requirement and contain the same level of detail for PSHE education as for other subjects.

 Under the Education Act 1996, all maintained schools are required to have an up to date policy on sex and relationships education (SRE).
-While this is not required of academies, it is still good practice, and most academies, including primary academies, do have a policy on SRE.
+While this is not currently required of academies and independent schools, it is still good practice, and most academies, including primary academies, do have a policy on SRE.
+When relationships education and RSE become statutory in September 2019, all schools will, however, have to have a policy.

-Any SRE delivered is part of the school curriculum and details of it should therefore be published on the school website under Schedule 4 of School Information Regulations 2012.
+Any RSE delivered is part of the school curriculum and details of it should therefore be published on the school website under Schedule 4 of School Information Regulations 2012.

-What policies should my school have in place for PSHE and SRE?
+What policies should my school have in place for PSHE and SRE/RSE?

 There is no statutory requirement for any school to have a whole-school PSHE education policy, however many schools choose to and we would recommend having a policy for such an important and potentially sensitive subject.
 Please see our guidance on writing your PSHE education policy.